lysmarine/lysmarine_doc/doc/gps.md

 ## USB GPS
 The list of supported gps dongle is based on the devices supported by the gpsd project.
-5 path are pre-confured to receive GPS.
-More can be added manually if needed.
-If you need documentation for this plz open an issue at http://github.com/lysmarine/lysmarine_gen/issues/

 ### The path
 ```